-Certain section of the Local Disaster Management Plan (the plan) is privileged and confidential and not available for distribution to the public.

-Any party using the information for any purposes does so at their own risk and releases and indemnifies Douglas Shire Council against all responsibility and liability (including negligence, negligent misstatement, and pure economic loss) for all expenses, losses, damaged and costs because of such use.
+Certain sections of the LDMP are privileged and confidential and not available for distribution to the public.
+Any party using the information for any purposes does so at their own risk and releases and indemnifies Douglas Shire Council against all responsibility and liability (including negligence, negligent misstatement, and pure economic loss) for all expenses, losses, damages and costs because of such use.